Automatic-Ingest-Digital-Archives/SCALA/RODA/AIP Interpretation Manual/README.md

 </event>
 ```

-See if you can find the following information in the PREMIS.xml above:
+See if you can find the following information in the PREMIS above:

 - What type of event is this PREMIS about?
 - Is there more detailed information about the event available?